 The Program Contractor shall provide AHCCCSA, within the timeline specified in Section F, Attachment D with an annual Case Management Plan.
-This plan shall outline how all case management policy standards in AMPM Chapter 1600 will be implemented and monitored by the Program Contractor, including Administrative Standards.
+This plan shall outline how all case management policy standards in AMPM Chapter 1600 will be implemented and monitored by the Program Contractor.
+The Administrative Standards in AMPM Chapter 1600, including but not limited to the Contractor's methods for monitoring and maintaining caseloads, conducting quarterly case file audits and reviewing the consistency of member assessments/service authorizations on a quarterly basis must also be described in the plan.
 The plan shall also include an evaluation of the Program Contractor's Case Management Plan from the prior year, to include lessons learned and strategies for improvement.